 To support our activities we often organise additional excursions together with the class teacher.
 These excursions vary depending on the topic and accessibility from our location.

 Social & Emotional Curriculum

 The IPC goals and circle time are an important part of our social and emotional curriculum.
 The personal goals embody the skills that we want to develop in our pupils.

-We do the right thing and tell the truth
+To do the right thing and make the right choices

 To keep going even when things get tricky

 To accept others have different opinions than me

 To find out more and show an interest